Code Generators

 Conversion Generator

 The conversion generator creates the scaffolding for a new COSMOS Conversion.
 It must operate inside an existing COSMOS plugin and requires both a target name and conversion name.
+The language is inherited from the target's target.txt (LANGUAGE keyword) — a --ruby/--python flag here is ignored.
 For example:

 openc3-cosmos-gse % openc3.sh cli generate conversion

-openc3-cosmos-gse % openc3.sh cli generate limits_response GSE double
+openc3-cosmos-gse % openc3.sh cli generate conversion GSE double

 To use the conversion add the following to a telemetry item: